 Labor For Your Neighbor is a community outreach ministry coordinated through our Sunday morning small groups at Friendship.
 Each small group seeks to make a positive impact on our community by going beyond the four-walls of the church building and demonstrating Christ’s love to others.
 In past months, our small groups have renovated a home for a single mother, organized a community water-play-day for a local housing project, and performed needed yard work for widows in our area.
 There is still much to do!
 Lots need cleaning, yards need mowing, homes need to be repaired, but, even more importantly, people need to see the love of Christ in action.
 Friendship is committed to seeking ways to move the church into the community so that others may believe.

-In November, Friendship will take its second team to Atlanta, Georgia to assist with Operation Christmas Child.
+In December, Friendship will take its fourth team to Atlanta, Georgia to assist with Operation Christmas Child.
 Friendship volunteers will work in the processing center preparing shoe boxes for shipment.

 Upcoming Mission Opportunities

 Adult Small Group Bible Studies – Spring 2020

 Small groups exist as a way for people to engage in Biblical community that helps them become more like Jesus in every area of their lives.
 When we take the risk of being authentic with a small group of people, we can experience God’s grace and love coming through others, which leads to freedom and transformation.
 Like iron sharpening iron, the relationships we form within our small communities can become a tool for God to use in our character transformation.
 The following classes will meet at Friendship February 9 through March 29, from 6:00-7:00 pm.
 If you would like more information about a particular study, please email [email protected].